Intuity/forastero/docs/sequences.md

    in such a way that a given sequence should be invariant run-to-run even if other sequence is altered;
- * `seq.lock` and `seq.release` allow a testcase to claim and release locks on drivers and monitors as well as arbitrary named locks.
+ * `seq.lock` and `seq.release` allow a testcase to claim and release locks on drivers and monitors as well as arbitrary named locks;
+ * `seq.ctx` and `seq.rst` provide access to the same clock and reset signals that the main testbench uses.

 A sequence should always use the context for logging and random number generation rather than accessing the root testbench directly.